 - World Heritage – tour UNESCO sites like the Taj Mahal from home.

 - Art Coloring Book – pick an artwork and turn it into a colouring-in project.

 Take a virtual museum tour of Google Arts and Culture with kids

 Ready to try more world travel from home?
-Take a look at our family holiday bucket list dreams.
-And if you try a virtual museum tour with kids, follow Family Traveller on Instagram and Facebook and tell us all about it - or just say 'hello'.
+Follow Family Traveller on Instagram and Facebook and tell us all about it – or just say ‘hello’.